ryle-roasa/html-rpg/README.md

 # html-rpg
-An RPG game using HTML canvas and JavaScript
+A beginner RPG game using mostly JavaScript and HTML canvas.